s06a/pyqnt/README.md

 print(portfolio)
 ```

+## **Fix the Persian Character Display in Terminal**

+Change the terminal's font to DejaVu Sans Mono, which supports Persian script.

 ## **Acknowledgments**

 PiQuant is a work in progress—an experiment, a learning journey, and a tool to improve financial decision-making.
 The future is uncertain, but this project begins with curiosity, hope, and determination.